||Black with a white pattern on most of the face

 |Download the Bald-faced Hornet Pest I.D.
 Card

-gets its common name from its largely black color but mostly white
+its common name from its largely black color and mostly white face.

-face.
-It is named a hornet because of its large size and aerial
+This stinging insect is named a hornet because of its large size

-They live in colonies that may contain between 100-400 members at
+hornets.
+They live in colonies that may contain between 100 and 400

-their peak.
-They usually appear in late summer.
+members at their peak.
+They usually appear in late summer when

 Bald-faced hornets build paper nests at least three or more feet